senx/pywarp/README.md

 # Installation

-Ensure Spark and/or pyspark is installed (`pip3 install pyspark`) then simply run the following command:
+In this folder run the command:
 ```
-python3 setup.py install
+pip3 install -e .
 ```

 # Fetching data options